UPT-AC-Notes/Adi-An1/PC/Course 9 - Complex data types.md

 	constanta_3
 };
 ```
-- TODO: What happens behind the scenes when declaring an anonymous enum?
+- When you declare an anonymous enum like this, the compiler essentially treats the enumerator names as if they were simple integer constants.
 - Usage:
 ```C
 int main(){